ArturMinnullin/arturminnullin.github.io/_posts/2016-01-06-from-the-RoR-world-to-the-kingdom-of-express.markdown

 ---
 layout: post
 title: From the RoR world to the kingdom of express.js.
 Part 1.
+description: Use PostgreSQL, express.js, ES2015 to write API-service
 date: 2016-01-06 00:00:00
 ---
 I have been writing API-applications with Ruby on Rails for years and i am pretty satisfied with it.
 Usual instruments that provide the desired usability are: